KHwTHinson/Haskell/L1-to-L5-Philipp-Hagenlocher-Tutorial.md

   => 5

--- Init gives you the first element removed of the list (only without first element). init :: [a] -> [a] init [1,2,3,4,5]
+-- Init gives you the last element removed of the list (only without first element). init :: [a] -> [a] init [1,2,3,4,5]
   => [1,2,3,4]